 \section{Conclusion}

-In this work we focussed on the development of a kinetic model for the interplay between opinion and epidemic dynamics.
-The study of the impact of opinion-type phenomena in the evolution of infectious diseases is can be suitably linked with vaccine hesitancy.
+In this work we focused on the development of a kinetic model for the interplay between opinion and epidemic dynamics.
+The study of the impact of opinion-type phenomena in the evolution of infectious diseases can be suitably linked with vaccine hesitancy.
 Recently this phenomenon emerged in close connection with the evolution of pandemics.
-In this paper, we have studied the the evolution of opinion densities by means of a compartmental kinetic model where the microscopic interaction dynamics is supposed heterogeneous with respect to the agents' compartment.
-Through explicit computations, we showed the formation of asymptotic clusters for a surrogate Fokker-Planck-type model under the assumption that the transmission dynamics is independent by opinion-formation processes.
+In this paper, we studied the evolution of opinion densities by means of a compartmental kinetic model where the microscopic interaction dynamics is supposed heterogeneous with respect to the agents' compartments.
+Through explicit computations, we showed the formation of asymptotic clusters for a surrogate Fokker-Planck-type model under the assumption that the transmission dynamics is independent of opinion-formation processes.
 Furthermore, we studied positivity and uniqueness of the solution of the model.
 Numerical experiments confirm the ability of the approach to force clusters formation also in the case of opinion-dependent transmission dynamics.
-Future studies will aim to define the parameters of the model by resorting to existing experimental data.
+Future studies will aim at defining the parameters of the model by resorting to existing experimental data.